 Introduction to PRTools

-PRTools are ‘Pattern Recognition’ tools, that are used for defining patterns from the inputs like an image, a file, biometrics, etc. These tools are majorly categorized into two types based on their operational mechanism, and they are ‘Supervised’ and ‘Unsupervised’.
+PRTools are ‘Pattern Recognition’ tools used for defining patterns from the inputs like an image, a file, biometrics, etc. These tools are majorly categorized into two types based on their operational mechanism, and they are ‘Supervised’ and ‘Unsupervised’.
 All the PRTools carry out a series of activities for recognizing the pattern behind the input provided in the system, such as collecting the required data, choosing the features in it, choosing the model definition, adding to pattern classifier (for future intelligence), and evaluating the created pattern from the classifiers.

 How PRTools Works?